Genesis chapter 6

 Cain left Eden never to return.
 He also left God, never to return to him and his holiness.
 Cain is now, and will always be against all that is of God.
 The Strong’s definition for (Nod), is wandering, hence Cain was in the land of wandering, wondering further and further away from God, ina sense he was alienated from God for the rest of his life.

 17. And Cain knew his wife, and she conceived and bore Enoch.
-And he built a city, and called the name of the city after the name of his son-Enoch. v.1; Ps.
+And he built a city, and called the name of the city after the name of his son-Enoch.
+Gen. 1:1; Ps.
 49:11

 Enoch (H2585)